Contact homology and virtual fundamental cycles: Gluing

 \section{Gluing}

-This section is devoted to the proof of Theorems \ref{localgluing} and \ref{localorientations}.
-Namely, we prove that the regular loci in the thickened moduli spaces $(\Mbar_\I)_I$, $(\Mbar_\II)_I$, $(\Mbar_\III)_I$, $(\Mbar_\IV)_I$ admit the expected local topological descriptions in terms of the spaces $G_\I$, $G_\II$, $G_\III$, $G_\IV$ from \S\ref{Gsec}, and we verify that the natural ``geometric'' and ``analytic'' maps between orientation lines agree.
-We will give the argument for all $\ast\in\{\I,\II,\III,\IV\}$ simultaneously.
+This section is devoted to the proof of Theorems \ref{localgluing} and \ref{localorientations} (of which Theorems \ref{localgluingnonthickened} and \ref{localorientationsnonthickened} are special cases).
+Namely, we prove that the regular loci in the thickened moduli spaces $\Mbar(T)_I$ admit the expected local topological description in terms of the spaces $G_{T'//T}$ from \S\ref{localmodelsection}, and we verify that the natural ``geometric'' and ``analytic'' maps between orientation lines agree.
+We will give the argument for all cases (I), (II), (III), (IV) simultaneously.